astropy/specutils/docs/source/model_fitting.rst

 added to a pre-existing list of models, or when added by itself to an empty list, will immediately be fitted to the data within the currently defined Regions Of Interest.
-That is, being a linear model, there is no need to iterate in search of a "best fit" spline, it is just computed once and for all, and kept as part of the compound model that is built from the models in the list and the arithmetic behavior expression.
+That is, being a linear model, there is no need to iterate in search of a "best fit" spline.
+It is just computed once and for all, and kept as part of the compound model that is built from the models in the list and the arithmetic behavior expression.